BT134/my-weather-dashboard/README.md

 ## Desciption

-> A simple weather dashboard created to help travelers look at multiple cities and receive weather information for each city.
+> A simple Weather-Dashboard application to find weather conditions of a given city both the current and 5-Days forecast at the same time.
+The server-side API used to get response data object is retrieved from the Open Weather APi.
+The returned weather data includes the following weather characters and date.

+* City, Date, Icon-image
+* Temperature
+* Humidity
+* Wind Speed
+* UV index

 Previous searched cities remain on the page so that you can view them again.

 ## User Storey:
 ```md